Can I go to jail for business fraud? Could I be arrested?

 Your previous reputation and history as a company director

 If you are worried about any of the above, we have a team of experts available to offer professional advice.
-Begbies Traynor is the leading UK professional services firm, and can put your mind at rest about any future accusations.
+BTG Begbies Traynor is the leading UK professional services firm, and can put your mind at rest about any future accusations.

 This site uses cookies to monitor site performance and provide a more responsive and personalised experience.
 You must agree to our use of certain cookies.
 For more information on how we use and manage cookies please read our privacy policy